Dearest Gentle Reader, Romancing the Werewolf is right around the corner. And it lands on a Sunday.

 Tea

-Twinings English Breakfast Gold Label is high quality, not bitter, and hard to over brew.
+Twinings 1706 Strong. is high quality, not bitter, and hard to over brew.
 But it is expensive.
-I sometimes, sometimes, stock Earl Grey.
-If you want to wow your guests and you number coffee drinkers in the mix, try 1706 Strong.
+I sometimes, sometimes, stock Earl Grey or Yorkshire Gold.

 Whole milk